iffy/generalconference/data/eng/1981-04/015-fast-offerings-fulfilling-our-responsibility-to-others/text.md

-# Fast Offerings: Fulfilling Our Responsibility to Others
+# Fast Offerings:Fulfilling Our Responsibility to Others

 As I address this vast body of priesthood brethren tonight, I do so in humility and with a prayer in my heart.
 The two subjects I will discuss come